Birth of a law

 M T W T F S S

-• 12.00 - the members of the PFG with Israel meet with the Israeli Mexican Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 3)
+• 11.00 - the Head of the PFG with the Bolivarian Republic of Venezuela meets with the Venezuelan Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 3)

 Full event calendar